tanujbhatia24/Orchestration/README.md

 ```

 ### Step 4:  Set Up CodeCommit/Github repo
-- NOTE: Used GIT instead of CodeComiit.
+- NOTE: Used GIT instead of CodeComiit

 ### Step 5: Jenkins CI/CD
 - Jenkins installed on EC2 OR use HeroVired Jenkins